 This is one of the great attractions of Beech woods in the autumn.
-Sometimes called the ‘Poached Egg Fungus’, the cap is slimy and translucent, giving the impression it is made out of porcelain.
-It is white or ivory in colour, greyish when young, and grows up to 10cm across The gills are white, and the slender stem has a prominent ring.
+The cap is slimy and translucent, giving the impression it is made out of porcelain.
+It is white or ivory in colour, greyish when young.
+The gills are white, and the slender stem has a prominent ring.

-Found July to October in groups or clusters on dead or dying broadleaved trees, especially Beech.
-Common and widespread.
+On groups or clusters on dead or dying broadleaved trees, especially Beech.

 Agaricales (Gilled mushrooms)